 I last made this cake just before leaving Cincinnati to come to Greece.
 I had hosted a dinner party with close friends, two of whom also come from Chios and I wanted to do something special for them.
 So I decided to substitute the sugar in my favorite cake recipe with the tangy tangerine marmalade.
-This flourless chocolate cake is based on a recipe from the magazine Fine Cooking, which I consult for great recipes, and I've been making it for years.
+This flourless chocolate cake is based on a recipe from the magazine Fine Cooking, which I consulted in the past for great recipes, and I've been making it for years.
 But I thought I'd give it a Chios touch and the result was SO interesting.
 There was a nice hint of tangerine, yet without shadowing the chocolate taste.
-I decided to go all the way and also top the cake with the same spoon sweet and enjoy the powerful Chian tangerine aroma.
+I decided to go all the way and also top the cake with the same Chios tangerine spoon sweet and enjoy the powerful Chios tangerine aroma.

 Heat the oven to 300°F. Lightly butter a 9×2-inch round cake pan and dust with some cocoa powder.

 Put the chocolate and butter in a glass container and microwave for a couple of minutes or until chocolate is melted.
 Stir well and set aside.

 Combine the eggs, tangerine marmalade, salt and 2 tbsp. water, and mix at medium-high speed for a couple minutes.
 Reduce the speed and add the chocolate and butter mixture.
 When mixed well, add the cocoa powder and mix again.

 Pour the batter into the pan and bake for 40 to 45 min.
 Don’t overcook.
 Let your cake cool in the pan and then transfer to a cake plate.
 Cover and refrigerate for at least 6 hours or, even better, overnight.

 Melt the chocolate and butter in the microwave, mix well to get a homogenous glaze.
 Using a small spatula, cover your cake with it.